 5. Does the platform include AI-driven analytics?

 Live location tracking is table stakes.
 The differentiating value is predictive analytics, workflow automation, and actionable intelligence derived from location data.
 Ask whether the platform can identify patterns, generate alerts before problems occur, and integrate location data with operational decision-making — or whether it only reports where things are after the fact.
+Penguin’s RTLS in Healthcare white paper covers the full range of AI and ML trends reshaping what location platforms can do.

 Frequently Asked Questions About RTLS